-27. Contract (funds coming in) - U. T. Austin: License Agreement with IMG College LLC for licensing of multimedia rights relating to Intercollegiate Athletics sponsorship royalties during the first year of the multimedia rights License Agreement, escalating annually, with approximately \$25,000,000 in sponsorship royalties by the thirteenth and final year of the License Agreement.
-U. T. Austin will also continue to receive approximately
+27. Contract (funds coming in) - U. T. Austin: License Agreement with IMG College LLC for licensing of multimedia rights relating to Intercollegiate Athletics

-Agency: IMG College LLC, a Delaware limited liability

-Funds: U. T. Austin will be paid approximately \$15,000,000 in escalating annually, and culminating with approximately \$19,000,000 in television broadcast royalties during the twelfth year of the License Agreement (which is the final year of the Longhorn Network Agreement).

-\$12,000,000 in television broadcast royalties from the Longhorn Network Agreement with U. T. Austin, IMG, and ESPN, Inc., during the first year of the Agreement, opportunities associated with Intercollegiate Athletics, including rights related to radio and television broadcasts, physical and electronic signage, promotions, and the production, sale, and distribution or programs and printed materials.
+Agency: IMG College LLC, a Delaware limited liability company (IMG) Funds: U. T. Austin will be paid approximately \$15,000,000 in sponsorship royalties during the first year of the multimedia rights License Agreement, escalating annually, with approximately \$25,000,000 in sponsorship royalties by the thirteenth and final year of the License Agreement.
+U. T. Austin will also continue to receive approximately \$12,000,000 in television broadcast royalties from the Longhorn Network Agreement with U. T. Austin, IMG, and ESPN, Inc., during the first year of the Agreement, escalating annually, and culminating with approximately \$19,000,000 in television broadcast royalties during the twelfth year of the License Agreement (which is the final year of the Longhorn Network Agreement).
+Period: July 1, 2019 through June 30, 2032 Description: U. T. Austin will license to IMG certain rights to sponsorship opportunities associated with Intercollegiate Athletics, including rights related to radio and television broadcasts, physical and electronic signage, promotions, and the production, sale, and distribution or programs and printed materials.